 Tim Yearington is a mixed-blood of French-Canadian-Voyageur/Métis and Algonquin ancestry.
 His ancestors are from the Kitchizibi (Great River) territory which today is the Ottawa River Valley.
-In addition to being an Métis-Algonquin traditional knowledge keeper and presenter, Tim is a thunderbird.
-In this work he is a thunderbird nest educator, teacher, storyteller, writer, artist and is also a published author of two informational books (see below) about Algonquin traditional knowledge.
+In addition to being an Métis-Algonquin traditional knowledge keeper and presenter, Tim is a thunderbird; a shaman.
+In this work he is a guide, teacher and healer.
+He is also a storyteller, a writer and a published author of two helpful books (see below) about Algonquin traditional knowledge.

 Tim's first book That Native Thing: Exploring the Medicine Wheel was published in 2010 by Borealis Press in Ottawa.
 Illustrated by his artwork this book has helped many people learn how to utilize a more circular, wholistic way to wellness by embracing Algonquin teachings.
 Tim's second book Quest for the Thunderbird Nest - Returning to Algonquin Spirituality was published in 2019.
 It is the true life story detailing his own journey of becoming a thunderbird; a spiritual helper.
 This book too was published by Borealis Press.